ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 but never sat around fretting.
 By this point I had settled on my goal pace as well, so there was nothing that could be done any more.

+I slept less than I usually do, just waking up earlier.
+Maybe the lower volume left me rested.
+I also wore a face mask in public transport more often again.
+Did not want to get sick.

 ### The Weekend

 My wife and I made our way to Rotterdam on Saturday.
 It is an easy train ride